Neldv/LSA-assignment/README.md

 cd4_bmi_cleaned <- cd4_bmi_df[!is.na(cd4_bmi_df$bmi), ]
 summary(cd4_bmi_cleaned)
 ```
 First we'll look at the range of the data.
 The maximum value for BMI is 46.89 and the minimum value is 13.12, both are plausible for BMI. the 'data' column, which contains the value for the percentage of parent cell population that is CD4 T cells, should be between 0 and 100, as its expressed in %.
 This is the case, so we conclude that neither column has outliers that are suspicious.
-Below, both distributions are visualised.
+Below, both distributions are visualised in a histogram.

 ```{r}